tomalak7/tomalak7.github.io/_pages/achievements.md

 author_profile: true
 ---

-In the following sections, I will detail my primary research achievements, discuss my complementary expertise and research results, and provide a high-level overview of the broader implications of my work for nuclear and particle physics.
+In the following sections, I will detail my primary research achievements, discuss my complementary expertise and research results, and provide a high-level overview of the broader implications of my work for nuclear and particle physics. {% cite Tomalak:2020tjj %}

 Neutrino Cross Sections for Oscillation Experiments